M-o-a-T/moat-kv/docs/source/code.rst

 TODO: Load balancing is not yet implemented.

-On the command line you access this runner with ``moat.kv client run``, i.e. without using the ``-n ‹node›`` option.
+On the command line you access this runner with ``moat kv run``, i.e. without using the ``-n ‹node›`` option.

 +++++++++++++++